MSU Extension Brand Standards Toolkit

 - Builds the credibility of our programming with audiences and partner organizations

 - Reinforces the sense of trust and loyalty that audiences have for our programming

-Using the MSU Extension wordmark and other brand elements consistently on programming and promotional materials, apparel, signs and elsewhere, helps us to positively shape the way our clients, stakeholders and partner organizations think and feel about the MSU College of Agriculture & Natural Resources, MSU Extension and MSU AgBioResearch.
+Using the appropriate wordmark and other brand elements consistently on programming and promotional materials, apparel, signs and elsewhere, helps us to positively shape the way our clients, stakeholders and partner organizations think and feel about the MSU College of Agriculture & Natural Resources, MSU Extension and MSU AgBioResearch.

-This toolkit is designed to guide you in following the MSU Extension brand standards so that our audiences are exposed to a consistent message whenever they encounter or interact with our college, MSU Extension and MSU AgBioResearch.
+This toolkit is designed to guide you in following the MSU brand standards so that our audiences are exposed to a consistent message whenever they encounter or interact with our college, MSU Extension and MSU AgBioResearch.
 The toolkit draws from the MSU Brand (http://brand.msu.edu) website.
-The site was developed and is maintained by MSU Communications and Brand Strategy (CABS), the university’s central communications unit.
+The site was developed and is maintained by University Communications, the university’s central communications unit.

 What Is [a] Brand?

 “A brand is not a logo, tagline, colors, TV commercials, or websites.

 “A brand is perception.
 More specifically, it’s the sum total of people’s perceptions and experiences—what they think, feel, and respond to when they interact with or see words or imagery representing Michigan State University Extension.
 And branding is the intentional process of shaping that perception.”

 Source: “Brand Basics” (http://brand.msu.edu/brand-basics/index.html) from the MSU Brand website.

 This toolkit is designed to explain how to use the various elements of the MSU brand – the wordmark, Spartan helmet, color palette, typography (typefaces), key messages, and tagline – on various print pieces (such as brochures, fliers, and educational and promotional materials), business cards, email signatures, web pages and other online materials, signs, apparel, and more.